fergustaylor/fergustaylor.github.io/content/post/post3.md

 ![Picture1](https://fergustaylor.github.io/Public-Health-Outcomes-Framework/2.png)

-All their new statistics are summarised in their blog [Public Health Matters](publichealthmatters.blog.gov.uk), and the data is available online with interactive plots through their [Fingertips service.](https://fingertips.phe.org.uk/)
+All their new statistics are summarised in their blog [Public Health Matters](https://publichealthmatters.blog.gov.uk/), and the data is available online with interactive plots through their [Fingertips service.](https://fingertips.phe.org.uk/)